NBISweden/RaukR-2019/docs/index.md

 # RaukR 2019 • Course content

-The GitHub repo for RaukR 2019 can be accessed [here](https://github.com/NBISweden/RaukR-2019).
 Course materials are listed below.
+(The GitHub repo for RaukR 2019 can be accessed by teachers [here](https://github.com/NBISweden/RaukR-2019).)

 ---
 ### Week 1